 Click here for an index to the deeds for 469 Beacon, and click here for further information on the land on the south side of Beacon between Hereford and Massachusetts Avenue.

-On August 18, 1890, 469 Beacon was purchased from Asa Caton by leather dealer Thomas Emerson Proctor.
+On August 18, 1890, 469 Beacon was purchased from Asa Caton by leather dealer and real estate investor Thomas Emerson Proctor.
 He and his wife, Emma Esther (Howe) Proctor, lived at 327 Beacon.

-On November 29, 1890, Thomas Proctor transferred the property to himself as trustee for the benefit of Anne Rice.
+On November 29, 1890, Thomas Proctor transferred 469 Beacon to himself as trustee for the benefit of Anne Rice.
 Thomas Proctor died in December of 1894, and his son, Thomas Emerson Proctor, Jr., was named trustee in his place.

-The Rices continued to live at 469 Beacon during the 1898-1899 winter season, after which they made Hamilton their primary residence.
+The Rices continued to live at 469 Beacon during the 1898-1899 winter season, after which they made their home in Hamilton and then in Ipswich.